MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/mount-dismount-tenant.md

 ---
-title: "How to: Mount or Dismount a Tenant on a Microsoft Dynamics Server Instance" ms.custom: na ms.date: 10/14/2016 ms.reviewer: na
+title: "How to: Mount or Dismount a Tenant on a Dynamics 365 Business Central Server Instance" ms.custom: na ms.date: 10/14/2016 ms.reviewer: na